remla24-team6/operation/README.md

 - Applies Ansible to prepare the necessary runtime environment.
 Controller/node connections are not set up yet.
 - Migrates the Docker compose deployment of our application.
 - Uses Prometheus for monitoring.
-- Creates a Grafana dashboard that shows your custom metrics.
+- Creates a Grafana dashboard that shows our custom metrics.